 - Preheat oven to 375 degrees F (190 degrees C).
 Spray a 9x13-inch baking dish with non-stick cooking spray.

-- Mix apples, brown sugar, lemon zest, maple syrup, maple extract, cornstarch and cinnamon, in a large bowl.
+- Mix apple slices, brown sugar, lemon zest, maple syrup, maple extract, cornstarch and cinnamon, in a large bowl.⅓ cup brown sugar, 2 teaspoon lemon zest, 2 teaspoon ground cinnamon, 2 teaspoon cornstarch, ¼ teaspoon maple extract, 1 tablespoon maple syrup

-- Pour apple mixture into prepared baking dish and add water, then dot with spray whipped cream.
+- Pour apple filling mixture into prepared baking dish.

 Notes